Wednesday, 13 November 2024

 The zero-emission bus plan will also have a massively positive impact on the manufacturing industry in Victoria.
 The plan provides a requirement for local manufacturing to be involved in the production line of zero-emission buses.
 That will have a huge benefit for jobs and the economy in many parts of Victoria.
 This will be done by creating opportunities for local manufacturers to build zero-emission buses and essential components for buses, boosting the state’s economy.
 As we ramp up to roll out zero-emission buses, manufacturers can scale production, reducing costs.
 The transition supports the development of a new industry which creates skilled jobs in engineering and assembly.
 This plan strengthens the local manufacturing sector in Victoria, providing long-term economic and environmental benefits.
 Beyond manufacturing this will ensure that the workforce is prepared for the challenging demands of the transport industry and is equipped with the skills required to support a cleaner, greener future.

-The zero-emission bus plan will also outline some the challenges the Allan Labor government will face we continue to roll out zero-emission buses.
+The zero-emission bus plan will also outline some the challenges the Allan Labor government will face as we continue to roll out zero-emission buses.
 One of the ways that we will be able to ensure bus coverage across Melbourne, even if demand cannot justify a new bus route, is by exploring the effectiveness of FlexiRide services.
 This may not be the same as introducing a new bus route to areas, but it certainly does increase public transport fairness and accessibility.
 FlexiRide is an on-demand bus service that operates with fixed routes or schedules from Croydon to Melton South.
 There are even services offered in regional areas.
 The service offers routes based on real-time demand, ensuring efficiency.
 It optimises the potential for bus routes.
 FlexiRide offers more flexibility and convenience than traditional bus services.
-It improves coverage in low-density areas that are underserved by regular buses.
+It improves coverage in low-density areas that are underserviced by regular buses.

 FlexiRide also integrates with other public transport options, enhancing connectivity.
 By using zero-emission buses FlexiRide helps reduce emissions and helps tackle climate change.
 FlexiRide reduces congestion, provides tailored travel and supports sustainability.
 Ultimately, FlexiRide is a solution for areas that require public transport but do not have high enough demand to justify the expansion of a bus service to an area.
-There are no FlexiRide buses in my local community of Southern Metro, but there are plenty outside of it, and they cover many areas in Victoria, currently operating in the following routes: Croydon, Lilydale, Melton South, Mooroolbark, Rosebud, Rowville, Tarneit North, Woodend and finally the Yarrawonga and Mulwala FlexiRide service.
+There are no FlexiRide buses in my local community of Southern Metro, but there are plenty outside of it, and they cover many areas in Victoria, currently operating on the following routes: Croydon, Lilydale, Melton South, Mooroolbark, Rosebud, Rowville, Tarneit North, Woodend and finally the Yarrawonga and Mulwala FlexiRide service.

+Between bus expansions, the zero-emission bus plan implementation and the ingenuity of the FlexiRide program, the Allan Labor government is dedicated to ensuring that Victoria is a state with easy access to the public transport we all need.
 Buses are essential to a community.
 They provide a reliable, affordable and sustainable way to travel.
 Public transport connects people to jobs, education, health care and essential services.
 Buses are a vital link for those who do not have access to cars and other transport options.

 With the introduction of zero-emission buses we are not only improving accessibility for our communities across Victoria but also significantly reducing our environmental impact.
 These buses are an integral part of the broader strategy to combat climate change.
 By replacing diesel-powered buses with electric vehicles, we are cutting down on harmful emissions, improving air quality and contributing to our commitment to reach zero net emissions by 2045, helping to create a more sustainable future for all.

 The FlexiRide program further enhances accessibility, providing an on-demand service to areas that are not easily accessible or served by regular bus services.
-This flexibility ensures that people living in more remote and under-served areas can still rely on a convenient and efficient transport option.
+This flexibility ensures that people living in more remote and underserviced areas can still rely on a convenient and efficient transport option.
 Through these initiatives we are making public transport more inclusive, reliable and sustainable.
 The growing network of buses will help reduce congestion on our roads and promote cleaner, greener air in our communities.
 The Allan Labor government is always and will always be there as the government that funds our buses.
 We live in a – (Time expired)

 Evan MULHOLLAND (Northern Metropolitan) (10:41): I am pleased to speak to Mr Ettershank’s motion 541 concerning public transport infrastructure in Melbourne’s outer suburban growth areas, especially in respect to improving bus networks.
 This is an issue that Mr Ettershank and I are commonly speaking in agreement on.
 I do not think there are two members of this Legislative Council that have spoken more in the chamber on buses, particularly buses in outer suburbs and things that are going on, and I suspect there is quite common agreement both in respect to the constituents of the outer-northern suburbs and the constituents of the outer-western suburbs in terms of the bus desert there is in many of our new housing estates.

 It is no secret that Melbourne continues to grow at a rapid rate.
 As reported by the ABS, from 2001 to 2021 Melbourne’s population grew by 42 per cent.
 Considering Sydney’s population growth rate over the same period was 28 per cent, it is clear that Melbourne remains Australia’s fastest growing city, and a growing population has resulted in Melbourne continuing to expand outwards.
-Unfortunately such rapid growth in Melbourne’s outer suburban growth areas has not been accompanied by adequate expansion of public infrastructure.
+Unfortunately, such rapid growth in Melbourne’s outer suburban growth areas has not been accompanied by adequate expansion of public infrastructure.
 This is an issue that the Liberals and Nationals take very seriously.
 We on this side of the house are deeply concerned that many of these outer suburbs lack basic infrastructure.
 Many lack footpaths, have single-lane roads, contain housing estates with one road in and one road out and lack community spaces.
 Speaking to residents, especially in the north, the west and the south-east, there is often associated disjointedness in the community when people cannot freely move around these suburbs.
-The sense of community does not exist either and fails to be at the same level as older, more developed suburbs.
+The sense of community does not exist either and fails to be at the same level as in older, more developed suburbs.

 As this motion notes, an absence or inadequacy of public transport infrastructure results in residents relying on cars to get around.
 This leads to worsening congestion, pollution and wasted time.
-Infrastructure Victoria produced a report in December 2023, and I recommend all members read this one, Fast, Frequent and Fair: How Buses Can Better Connect Melbourne, which this motion refers to.
+Infrastructure Victoria produced a report in December 2023, and I recommend all members read this one, Fast, Frequent, Fair: How Buses Can Better Connect Melbourne, which this motion refers to.
 It is well known that building new tram and train lines is an enormously costly undertaking, as this government has found out, which is why the report recommends an important interim step of expanding bus networks to grow public transport connections.
 However, those living in growth areas are the least likely to consider catching a bus, unfortunately, even when no other public transport is available.
 This could be different, though, if bus networks were improved, with up to 25 per cent of people in these areas willing to get rid of their cars if there existed a viable alternative means of transport.
+While not as visible as Melbourne’s trams and trains, Melbourne’s bus network offers five times more scheduled service kilometres than other networks.
+Despite this, the bus network carries the lowest number of passengers on all forms of public transport.
+Infrastructure Victoria suggests the economic benefits from implementation of these recommendations could result in between $2.4 billion and $3.3 billion worth of travel saving benefits to public transport users over 20 years after implementation.

 I take issue with the need for a 12-month free bus.
 For a good, reliable bus that is frequent, we know that the economic benefits are about $2.45 for every $1 put in, so we do not see the need for it to be free.
-The government have got us into a terrible budget position, and so while they say the economic times do not suit that particular policy, it is because of this government’s decision.
+The government have got us into a terrible budget position, and so while they say the economic times do not suit that particular policy, it is because of this government’s decisions.

 This government are not funding buses and new buses properly because of their decision to prioritise a $216 billion rail line in the eastern suburbs.
 Back in 2018 when Daniel Andrews announced it – and he bypassed all the cabinet ministers here on the front bench in order to announce it on his Facebook page – it was the biggest public transport project in Australian history.
 Then it was called the Suburban Rail Loop, and then it was called SRL Airport – do not think we have forgotten about that one – at the last election, and now they are referring to it as Suburban Rail Loop less and now calling it ‘Australia’s biggest housing project’.
 They cannot get the name right.
 You cannot put lipstick on a pig.
 A dud project is a dud project, and you have chosen a tunnel in the eastern suburbs over fair, frequent and reliable buses in our growth areas.
 That is what you have done.
 That is what this government has done in prioritising the Suburban Rail Loop.

-I am lucky to live outside a bus stop, the good old 566, which I regularly take to the station, and then I take the train into the city.
+I am lucky to live alongside a bus stop, the good old 566, which I regularly take to the station, and then I take the train into the city.
 But many people in growth areas are not afforded that opportunity, and this is well documented, particularly in the suburb of Kalkallo in my electorate, with well established and publicised transport issues.
 It does have a bus but it only goes to the front of the estate, and the estate is now several kilometres deep, so for many it is a 2-kilometre walk to get to the actual bus, but the transport issues are so dire with Donnybrook Road being a single-lane road that the bus is incredibly unreliable.
 You have got a bizarre situation where the government has – which is welcome – funded a Craigieburn train station to Donnybrook train station bus, even though it is connected by V/Line, because it has not invested in electrification after being in so many Public Transport Victoria development plans.
 They plucked out a $200 billion project that was not in any expert report PTV development plan to avoid actually funding transport projects in the outer north.

 I have been successful, thankfully, in some advocacy on buses, particularly with my long campaign on buses in Greenvale.
 We were able to force the government to extend the 543 bus from Greenvale–Roxburgh Park all the way to Craigieburn Central.
 This is the situation that I established over a long time, in that no-one in these housing estates or areas was able to get to the nearest major shopping centre.
 I advocated for this for a long time.
-Not only did the government take up my suggestion of funding a bus to Craigieburn Central, they used the exact funding model which I advocated for, which was the Growth Areas Infrastructure Contribution Fund.
-They obviously were panicked, because the local member for the neglectorate of Greenvale suddenly realised that people care about buses – and they do actually care about buses.
-Many of them come to me and say that they will catch the bus.
+Not only did the government take up my suggestion of funding a bus to Craigieburn Central, they used the exact funding model which I advocated for, which was the growth areas infrastructure contribution fund.
+They obviously were panicked, because the local member for the neglectorate of Greenvale suddenly realised that people care about buses – and they do actually care about buses; many of them come to me and say that they will catch the bus.

+I have not forgotten that my constituents also want a bus from Greenvale to Airport West and actual public transport connections to the airport.
 In the seat of Greenvale you can drive 15 minutes around that to the airport, but to get to the airport by bus takes over an hour on two separate buses.
 That is a bizarre situation considering so many thousands of people would take public transport to go to the airport or work at the airport.
 I want to talk about the estate of Hidden Valley.
 Over 2500 residents are in that community, and many of them have rallied for a bus.
 It still does not have a bus, and now there are lots of people moving into a retirement village there that is growing at a rapid rate, and they still do not have a bus that takes them to the centre of town or takes them to the train station.
 The minister has replied to my correspondence and to the community and is saying that the department of transport are investigating options for increased public transport, but we know that they have no money because they have prioritised the eastern suburbs Suburban Rail Loop over the good people of Wallan and the good people of Hidden Valley.
 Like everything else, they are prioritising a tunnel over the good people that live in our growth areas, and it is a disgrace.

 Rachel PAYNE (South-Eastern Metropolitan) (10:51): I rise to speak to motion 541 in my colleague David Ettershank’s name.
 I would like to begin by echoing the comments of my colleague.
 I too love a good route, and I think it is something that everyone deserves to experience.
-But unfortunately too many Victorians endure unsatisfying routes that take too long and go to all the wrong places.
+But unfortunately, too many Victorians endure unsatisfying routes that take too long and go to all the wrong places.
 They trek long distances just to wait for a bus that never comes.
 We know that a poor-quality public transport network furthers cost-of-living pressures; generates more pollution; increases congestion; cuts people off from central services like education, health and employment; increases isolation; and entrenches disadvantage.
 And yet in Victoria we have a bus network that is infrequent, unreliable and expensive.

 Melbourne’s population is expected to grow rapidly in the coming years.
 As more and more people choose to call Melbourne home, the population will continue to spread further and further from the CBD.
 Without changes to our transport system, Melburnians are expected to face a 50 per cent increase in road congestion by 2036 – aren’t we all looking forward to that?
 Not only does this have a billion-dollar cost to the economy, there is also a social cost, as anyone who is forced to regularly sit in traffic will know.
-Our public transport system has failed to grow with us, but change is possible, and buses can adapt, and they can adapt in a fast way.
+Our public transport system has failed to grow with us, but change is possible.
+Buses can adapt, and they can adapt in a fast way.

 In my region the 800 bus is just one example of public transport that failed to meet community needs.
 This service was incredibly limited and had no timetable upgrade for over 30 years, despite the immense population growth in the area.
 This is something that I have raised in this chamber several times, and thanks to the groundswell of community campaigning, we secured an upgraded service for this route.
 Starting in the coming weeks, route 800 will now have a new Sunday service, new weeknight trips and reduced weekend wait times, cutting the Saturday afternoon wait from 120 minutes to 30 minutes.